bastosmichael/ephemyral-nextjs-code/README.md

 Ephemyral offers two setup modes: Simple and Advanced.
 Choose the one that best fits your needs.

 ### Simple Mode Setup

+Follow these instructions to set up a simple environment that supports AI features.

 1. **Clone the Repository**